[Updated: August 2, 2019]

 Your founder needs to be on the frontlines of your company -- making announcements, writing blogs, getting in front of your company.
 If you assign another member of your team, even one you believe is better suited to the limelight, it will only come across as insincere and even fraudulent.

 The more involved your founder is in every step of your startup's public relations, the more genuine your launch will appear.
-That's what the media, as well as your target audience, wants to see.
+That's what the media, as well as your target audience, want to see.

 Take the extra step and give your founder the media training he or she needs.
 A launch comes with interviews, appearances, and statements.
 You're in the last leg of the race -- you don't want a little slip up to ruin all your hard work.
+Before you get to that stage, it's a good idea to start off small to get him or her used to the feel and idea of taking on this role.
+You might try small-time media interviews and uncrowded events to get your founder's feet wet.

 10. Time Your Launch Carefully

-You can get every other detail of your launch spot on, but all of that work could be for naught if you don't time it properly.
+You can get every detail of your launch spot on, but all of that work could be for naught if you don't time it properly.

 For starters, don't start creating buzz around your product or service too early.
 If you do, you run the risk that your audience will lose interest and move on to something else.
-When you finally do launch, they will have forgotten all about you.
+When you launch, they will have forgotten all about you.

 On the other hand, if you put these strategies into place a mere week before your launch, you won't have time to gain the traction you need.